Quit Smoking – Get the Nicotine Monkey Off Your Back

 - E-cigarettes: don’t be misled about these as a way of stopping smoking.
-In reality they're merely an alternative way of continuing your nicotine addiction, probably indefinitely.
+They're merely an alternative way of continuing your nicotine addiction, probably indefinitely.
 Are they safe?
 Only time will tell.
 Even if they're much safer than smoking, do you really want to be addicted to nicotine for years on end?

 You’re almost defeated before you start.

 Why should you have to do this to yourself?

 As a practising doctor I have successfully helped hundreds of smokers to quit with a simple unique method I have developed over twenty years.

 I do NOT use

 - Prescription drugs

 - Twelve-steps or group therapy